ASSERT-KTH/sorald/README.md

 NullDereferenceProcessor.java contains the actual processor for repairing instances where nullable objects have been dereferenced.
 It has a constructor with a JSONArray as a parameter.
 It creates a SetOfBugs using createSetOfBugs method of the Bug class.
-It is parsing over all CtExecutable references and checking their names and positions.
-This part is not complete yet.
+It is parsing over all CtInvocation references and checking their names(of target of CtInvocation) and positions.
-Once it finds the bugs, it will repair them(to be implemented).
+This processor is currently working correctly on MavenLauncher.java file in spoon, but not for others.